awslabs/sagemaker-debugger/documentation/README.md

 ## Overview
 Sagemaker Debugger is an AWS service to automatically debug your machine learning training process.
 It helps you develop better, faster, cheaper models by catching common errors quickly.
+It supports TensorFlow, PyTorch, MXNet, and XGBoost on Python 3.6+.

 - Zero-code-change experience on SageMaker and AWS Deep Learning containers.
 - Automated anomaly detection and state assertions.